joakim/kay/README.md

 Cells are reference types with persistent data structures.
 The "reader" of a cell gets a "view" of the cell's state _as it was_ at that particular instant in time.
 [Mutating](https://en.wikipedia.org/wiki/Mutation) a cell creates a new variant from that "view", based on structural sharing of its past variants.
 Cells may subscribe to each other, enabling reactivity.

 <b title="Too long; didn't read">TL;DR</b>
-A cell is the synthesis of object, block and function, implemented as an independent reference type with complete isolation and built-in persistence, communicating by message signalling.
+A cell is the synthesis of object, block and function, implemented as an independent reference type with complete isolation and built-in persistence, communicating by message signaling.
 The runtime environment is the stem.

 <br/>